onap/archived---policy-engine/docs/platform/runningEclipse.rst

     .. image:: RunEcl_pdpd_200.png

-.. seealso:: To create a controller and run a control loop please refer to Modifying the Amsterdam release template.
+.. seealso:: To create a controller and run a control loop please refer to Modifying the Release Template.

 End of Document